EashcodeX/Internal/README.md

 - Tailwind CSS 4.1.7
 - Lucide React (for icons)
 - Recharts (for analytics visualizations)
+- date-fns (for date formatting)

 ### Backend
 - Supabase (Database and Authentication)
+- Custom SQL triggers and functions for data synchronization

 ## Project Structure